sebsheep/react-the-safe-way/07-context/README.md

   looked good, but the feature didn't work at all!).

 When using contexts, correctness of your components usage depends on _where_ you use you component.
+In other words, if a component is using context, your copmonent is not _pure_ anymore!

 You can easily loose those contexts if you refactor your code, and if it happens, the type checker cannot help you.

 Hence, I recommend using contexts really sparingly, with context providers at the root of the application (to reduce the risk of not being in the scope of the